UNIT

 </script>

-But when formatted in a single line as follows, the semicolons are required:
+But when formatted in a single line as follows,

 <!--